BestCoffeeMakersInfo☕️

 • Four different brew strength settings to help the consumer get the right level of bold flavor.

-• A user-friendly touch screen LCD display with a black and white reading.
+• A user-friendly touchscreen LCD display with a black and white reading.

 keurig 2.0 k250 reviewWhat’s Included?

-There is also a user guide and a manufacturer’s 1 year limited warranty.
+There is also a user guide and a manufacturer’s 1-year limited warranty.

 And lastly, a user guide – but if you don’t receive it, here is the link to the manual.